kapi2289/vulcan-api/README.md

     <a href="https://pypi.org/project/vulcan-api/"><img src="https://img.shields.io/pypi/dm/vulcan-api.svg" alt="Monthly downloads"></a>
 </p>

-## Important information

-After February 21st the old mobile app "Dzienniczek+" was shutdown by Vulcan, along with its API.
-This library provides compatibility with the new app's API (starting with v2.0.0), but because of the incompatibility between both APIs' signing mechanisms, a manual migration is required.

-A device using the system must be registered again (using the token, symbol and PIN).
-Additionally, data models and synchronisation method differ, and the API is now asynchronous.

-For the details, refer to the [Documentation](https://vulcan-api.readthedocs.io/).

 ## Description

 Unofficial API for UONET+ e-register from [Vulcan](https://vulcan.edu.pl/).
 It's using the mobile API, so you can register it as a mobile device.